 IVF Egg Retrieval: Process, Procedure, Recovery, Risks, and More

-• Egg retrieval recovery is generally minimal due to the type of anesthesia used (MAC) and the minimally invasive nature of the surgery (can be thought of as a blood draw through the vaginal wall).
+• Recovery: Minimal recovery due to monitored anesthesia care (MAC) and the minimally invasive nature of the procedure, often compared to a blood draw through the vaginal wall.

 Egg Retrieval Process & Timelines